-Important: Advanced Skills Analytics is only available to Enterprise Plan customers.
-For Professional Plans, feel free to check out our previous article on getting started with basic skills analytics.
+Advanced skills analytics is only available to Enterprise customers.
+For Professional plans, please see our article on getting started with basic skills analytics.

-Advanced skills analytics helps you acquire a more granular level of detail about your teams' skills.
-This is done by providing data within a particular skill.
-This data includes information related to the skills and usage of individuals within your team.
-Additional benefits to these analytics are highlighted below:
+Advanced skills analytics gives a more in-depth breakdown of detail about your team's individual skills.
+This data includes information about the skills and usage of individuals within your team.
+With advanced skills analytics, you can:

-- Gain quantifiable skill levels across your team and close the skill gap within your organization.
+- Identify skill levels across your team and close the skill gap within your organization.

 - See distribution of skills within a subject.

-To get started, log in to your Pluralsight account and click on Analytics using the left-pane.
-Next, click on Skills from the top center panel.
+To get started, log in to your Pluralsight Skills account and click the Analytics link in the left pane navigation menu.
+Next, click the Skills link at the top of the page.
+Then click a skill title.

-Tip: You can use the toggle to choose between viewing your team's strongest and weakest topics.
+Tip: You can sort the Average Skill IQ column to choose between viewing your team's strongest and weakest topics at the top of the list.

 C. Here, you'll find a more expanded info set for your team which includes a list of all topics as well as the ranges and amount of questions answered.
 You can sort all of these values by clicking on the headers to give you some insight into where your teams' strengths lie and where they can continue to improve and skill up.
 If you'd like to pull a report on this data specifically, you can choose the Download report button (found in section A) and for this particular section.